dumux/dumux/examples/freeflowchannel/README.md

 <details><summary> Click to show includes</summary>

-The `NavierStokes` type tag specializes most of the properties required for Navier- Stokes single-phase flow simulations in DuMuX.
+The `NavierStokes` type tag specializes most of the properties required for Navier- Stokes single-phase flow simulations in DuMu<sup>x</sup>.
 We will use this in the following to inherit the respective properties and subsequently specialize those properties for our type tag, which we want to modify or for which no meaningful default can be set.